Bishop Museum holds preview of exhibit featuring Clyde Butcher

 Admission to the reception is free for members of the Discovery Society and $5 for all others.
 Visiting the exhibition is in regular admisson.

-Members of The Bishop’s Discovery Society have access to reciprocal benefits at some of our close-to-home partner organizations, including MOSI, Great Explorations, Bok Tower Gardens, Clearwater Marine Aquarium and IMAG?
+Members of The Bishop’s Discovery Society have access to reciprocal benefits at other organizations, including MOSI, Great Explorations, Bok Tower Gardens and Clearwater Marine Aquarium and IMAG.

+The Bishop Museum of Science and Nature is at 201 W. 10th St., in Bradenton.
+The museum is open Tuesday through Saturday from 10 a.m. to 5 p.m. and from noon to 5 p.m. on Sunday.
+It is closed on Mondays, the first Saturday in November, Thanksgiving and Christmas.

 To learn more, visit bishopscience.com